Jenners Edinburgh Store, Princes St Shop, Location, Scottish Retail, Address, Architect, Photo

 In Aug 2002 the old windows & entry were replaced

-Jenners Edinburgh: Princes St shop windows, pictures from Michael Laird Architects
+Jenners Edinburgh Princes St shop windows, picture from Michael Laird Architects

 Jenners department store underwent a £5m refurbishment.
 The Princes St canopies were removed and shop displays improved: